Outis2001/ayubo-cafe/README.md

 A modern React-based billing system for Ayubo Cafe with product management, cart functionality, sales reporting, inventory management, and dynamic product sorting.

+## 🚀 READY TO DEPLOY?

+**Your app is configured and ready for Netlify deployment!**

+📚 **Start Here:** [DEPLOYMENT_SUMMARY.md](DEPLOYMENT_SUMMARY.md) - Complete deployment guide

+Everything is set up:
+- ✅ Netlify configuration ready
+- ✅ Email functionality via serverless functions
+- ✅ Step-by-step guides included
+- ✅ FREE hosting for your traffic level

+**Deploy in 30 minutes!** See guides above.

+---

 ## ⚠️ IMPORTANT: Database Migrations Required

 **If you're setting up or updating this project, you MUST run database migrations first!**